 Anytime you need to borrow money for things like a home or car, your credit score will determine how much you can borrow, what your interest rate will be, and what terms you might be granted for your loan.
 Over time, a low credit score could end up costing you tens of thousands of dollars in added interest payments.
+Your credit score can dictate what type of mortgage you qualify for.
 Even if you are renting your home, credit scores still matter.
 Landlords will now run your credit as another test of trustworthiness and financial aptitude.
 Some potential employers consider credit scores when selecting job candidates.

 What Is a Good Credit Score?

 In 2019, the average American’s FICO score was 695.
 While this number is considered good, it still may not unlock the best loans or rates.
 FICO divides the different scores into the following five categories:

 - Poor: 300 – 579

 - Exceptional: 800 – 850

 Common Credit Score Myths